 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the A9 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the A9 does not have a direct predecessor.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro2 better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.